andero32/report-number-macro/README.md

-# 💸Useful auto-report# macro for Excel :money:
+# 💸 Useful auto-report# macro for Excel 💸
 Simple report # macro for Excel

 ## how to add to workbook
-  Open Microsoft Excel.
+  💻 Open Microsoft Excel.
 Press Alt + F11 to open the Visual Basic Editor.
 In the Editor, go to Insert > Module to create a new module.
 Copy and paste the code from Thisworkbook.cls.